 The day that I drove into Boston in a white, right-hand drive post office van, Richard Nixon was flying out of Washington D.C. in a green Marine Chinook helicopter.

 It had taken me two days to drive the 1178 miles from my hometown of St. Louis to my adopted city of Boston to begin a new life.
-Mr. Nixon only needed a few hours to fly 2665 miles west from D.C. to San Clemente, California to begin his political exile.
+Mr. Nixon only needed a few hours to fly 2665 miles from D.C. to San Clemente, California to begin his political exile.
 Me and Nixon, two men representing a country in transition.

 As I pulled up in front of 61 Empire Street in the Allston section of Boston, the Allman Brothers hit Ramblin Man poured from my stereo like an announcement of my status.